 Fast Food is a resource based around several meals.
 Each meal comes from a different country where Christians are persecuted for their faith.
-And every second month you do three things...
+And each issue you do three things...

-SHARE A MEAL WITH OTHERS Every two months you share a meal with family, friends, your church group or small group.
+FEAST Share a meal with family, friends, your youth group or small group.
 One time you might have a curry, the next time you might have a tiny, plain bowl of rice.
 Each meal links to a country where Christians are persecuted.